worktheclock/replit.github.io/tutorials/28-technical-challenge-site.md

 As we'll be including this form on the individual challenge pages, we don't need to ask the user to specify which challenge they're solving.

 Finally, we'll need to import our forms and helper function into `main.py` so we can use them in the rest of our app.
-Add the following line to `main.py`'s import statements:
+Add the following line to the import statements in `main.py`:

 ```python
 from forms import TeamCreateForm, TeamJoinForm, ChallengeCreateForm, ChallengeSolveForm, name_to_id
 ```

-Now that we have our form logic, we need to integrate them into both the application front-end and back-end.
+Now that we have our form logic, we need to integrate them into both the front-end and back-end of the application.
 We'll deal with the back-end first.

 ## Building back-end functionality